Back Home Again in Indiana: An Indiana signature

 Since 1946, the chorus of "Back Home Again in Indiana" has been performed during pre-race ceremonies before the Indianapolis 500.
-During the song, thousands of multicolored balloons are released from an infield tent.
-The balloon release dates back to 1947, and has coincided with the song since about 1950.
+From 1947 until 2020, thousands of multicolored balloons would be released from an infield tent during the song, until the practice was halted citing environmental concerns.
 From 1972 to 2014, the song was performed most often by Jim Nabors.
 He admitted to having the song's lyrics written on his hand during his inaugural performance, and occasionally his versions altered several of the words.
 The vocals are supported by the Purdue All-American Marching Band.
 In 2014, Nabors performed the song for the final time after announcing his retirement earlier that year, saying: "You know, there's a time in life when you have to move on.
 I'll be 84 this year.
 I just figured it was time ...
 This is really the highlight of my year to come here.
 It's very sad for me, but nevertheless there's something inside of me that tells me when it's time to go."

 After Nabors retired, the honor of singing the song was done on a rotating basis (which had also been the case prior to Nabors becoming the regular singer) in 2015 and 2016.
 A cappella group Straight No Chaser performed in 2015 and the Spring 2014 winner of The Voice Josh Kaufman accompanied by the Indianapolis Children's Choir performed in 2016.
-The Speedway has returned to a standard singer starting in 2017, with Jim Cornelison doing it for six runnings as of the 2022 race.
+The Speedway has returned to a standard singer starting in 2017, with Jim Cornelison doing it for nine runnings as of the 2025 race.

+The song was also parodied in 1988 as "I Spent the War in Indiana".
+It made fun of that year's Republican Vice Presidential nominee and Indiana native Dan Quayle's military service in the Indiana National Guard during the Vietnam War, allowing him to avoid deployment to Vietnam.